shama/gwen/README.md

-# Grunt, Webpack, Ember.js, Node.js
+# Grunt, webpack, Ember.js, Node.js

 > WARNING: This is very much a work in progress.